-Where a candidate requires a higher grade in the dissertation or other substantial independent work to satisfy the requirements set out in §9.1, reassessment of that dissertation or other substantial independent work will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each particular case.
+- 8.1 Where a candidate requires a higher grade in the dissertation or other substantial independent work to satisfy the requirements set out in §9.1, reassessment of that dissertation or other substantial independent work will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each particular case.
 Normally, resubmission should be no later than three months after the date of the meeting of the Board of Examiners.
-There is no automatic entitlement to repeat any previous practical work associated with the dissertation or substantial independent work or to undertake further practical work.
+There is no automatic entitlement to repeat any previous practical work associated with the dissertation or substantial independent work or to undertake further practical work. - 8.2 Where at the time of publication of the grade achieved on the dissertation or other substantial work a candidate has exhausted all assessment opportunities on the taught courses referred to in §4 and his or her grade point average is less than 12, a resubmission will only be permitted where the Board determines that no further supervisory input is required.

-9. Requirements for the award of a Masters degree and rules for award of distinction and merit29
+9. Requirements for the Award of a Masters Degree and Rules for Award of Distinction and Merit32

-- 9.1 A candidate will be eligible for the award of the degree on obtaining a grade point average30 of 12 (equivalent to C3) or above in the taught courses described in §4, with at least 75% of these credits at grade D3 or better, and all credits at grade F or above, and obtaining a grade D or better in the dissertation or other substantial independent work. - 9.2 A candidate who has achieved at the first attempt a grade point average of 15 (equivalent to B3) or above for the taught courses and grade B3 or above for the dissertation or other substantial independent work will be eligible for the award with Merit.
+- 9.1 A candidate will be eligible for the award of the degree on obtaining a grade point average33 of 12 (equivalent to C3) or above in the taught courses described in §4, with at least 75% of these credits at grade D3 or better, and all credits at grade F or above, and obtaining a grade D or better in the dissertation or other substantial independent work - 9.2 A candidate who has achieved at the first attempt a grade point average of 15 (equivalent to B3) or above for the taught courses and grade B3 or above for the dissertation or other substantial independent work will be eligible for the award with Merit.
 Where the grade point average for the taught courses falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit.
 No discretion can be applied in relation to the grade required for the dissertation or other substantial independent work. - 9.3 A candidate who has achieved at the first attempt a grade point average of 18 (equivalent to A5) or above for the taught courses and grade A5 or above for the dissertation or other substantial independent work will be eligible for the award with Distinction.
 Where the grade point average for the taught courses falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.
 No discretion can be applied in relation to the grade required for the dissertation or other substantial independent work.

-10. Requirements for the award of a Postgraduate Diploma or Postgraduate Certificate and rules for award of distinction and merit29
+10. Requirements for the Award of a Postgraduate Diploma or Postgraduate Certificate and Rules for Award of Distinction and Merit32

-- 10.1 The requirement for the award of a Postgraduate Diploma is a grade point average30 of 9 (equivalent to D3) in 120 credits, with not less than 80 of these credits at grade D or above. - 10.2 The requirement for the award of a Postgraduate Certificate is a grade point average of 9 (equivalent to D3) in 60 credits, with not less than 40 of these credits at grade D or above. - 10.3 These awards may be granted with Merit or Distinction according to the criteria specified in §9.2 and §9.3 above.
+- 10.1 The requirement for the award of a Postgraduate Diploma is a grade point average33 of 9 (equivalent to D3) in 120 credits, with not less than 80 of these credits at grade D or above. - 10.2 The requirement for the award of a Postgraduate Certificate is a grade point average of 9 (equivalent to D3) in 60 credits, with not less than 40 of these credits at grade D or above. - 10.3 These awards may be granted with Merit or Distinction according to the criteria specified in §9.2 and §9.3 above.

-11. Degrees32 to which these regulations apply
+11. Degrees35 to which these Regulations Apply